 Interested in participating in a training?
 Contact email@example.com.

 Integrating Non-Violent Economic Strategies Throughout Delaware (INVEST DE) is an emerging group of community partners dedicated to increasing the practice of economically-just workplace policies.
 This collaborative group holds space for cross-sector discussions on ways to influence workplaces across Delaware to incorporate policies that can build safer, more inclusive workspaces for everyone.
 INVEST DE works together to make economic justice a reality for all Delawareans.

 To learn more about INVEST DE, please contact firstname.lastname@example.org.

 DCADV believes that workplaces can work collaboratively with employees to build an environment where all employees feel safe and valued.
 Employee satisfaction at work has been linked to increased productivity, which indicates that investing in human capital long-term has positive effects on workplaces and, in turn, the economy.
 DCADV will work directly with management teams and employees to establish or enhance company-wide policies and increase trauma-informed practices to create a more equitable environment.
 Click here to learn more about free workplace training opportunities.

 DCADV is involved in a variety of advocacy work to advance laws and policies that support survivors and create environments where prevention is possible.
 Policies that advance areas such as paid family leave and affordable childcare contribute to economic justice principles and address some of the root causes of violence.
 In 2020, DCADV conducted an environmental scan to identify the connections between economic justice, violence prevention, and policy best practices to enhance both areas.
-This environmental scan will continue to guide DCADV’s work around prevention policy and inform the creation of a white paper, to be released in 2021.
+This environmental scan continues to guide DCADV’s work around prevention policy and informed the development of a white paper, released in 2022.
 Click here to learn more about our prevention policy work.